-If you plan to run your own business, you will need to understand how the Dutch tax system works.
-This includes what taxes you will need to pay; which deductions you can make on your tax return; and what taxes you need to pay on any business premises you rent.
+If you plan to freelance or run your own business in the Netherlands, you should understand how the Dutch tax system works.
+This includes which taxes you pay and the key deductions you can make on your tax return.

 - Self-employed tax system in the Netherlands

 - Self-employed income tax in the Netherlands

 - Registering for self-employed tax in the Netherlands

 - Self-employed tax deductions and credits in the Netherlands